 It seems like everything is disposable these days.
 You know the deal.
 Your vacuum loses suction and when you take it in for repair, you're told that the cost of parts a labor will be more than the cost of brand-spanking-new model.

 Lately, it's increasingly difficult to find an appliance that's build to last and not designed for planned obsolescence.
-But if you have a warranty that's still valid, repair might prove your best bet.
-You may also want to spend some extra money for repair if it's an older, sturdy model, like your mother's favorite mixer.
+But if you have an appliance warranty that's still valid, repair might prove your best bet.
+You may also want to spend some extra money for an applaince repair if it's an older, sturdy model, like your mother's favorite mixer.

-But if your appliance is older and parts are hard to find, a new purchase may make more sense.
+But if your smaller appliances are older and parts are hard to find, a new purchase may make more sense.

 Any store, epecially the big box variety, that sells and repairs appliances may be motivated to convince you to buy a new product, so try to find a reputable shop that just does repairs.
 Ask for an estimate, which you can compare to the price of a new item.
 To peruse other consumers' experiences with appliance repair shops and how they deal with this issue, check out Angie's List for member reviews and ratings.